s6577t/cup/README.markdown

      check the status of the cupfile

     concatenate
-     concatenates lib and src files in the order specified by the cupfile
+     concatenates lib and src files in the order specified by the cupfile, print the result to stdout

     uglify
-     uglifies the concatenation
+     uglifies the concatenation, print the result to stdout

     build
-     uglify and concatenate into the build directory
+     uglify and concatenate into the build directory running any before/after build hooks specified in the cupfile

 ### The create Command